kotlaluk/mi-pyt-ghia/docs/usage/cli.rst

 in the GitHub repository.
 However, the application will print the output normally, as it would be making changes.
 This can be useful, for example, for testing the assignment rules.

+**async** enables asynchronous processing of issues and repositories (if more than one reposlug was provided).